LesEaux/LesEaux/README.md

 ## 📖 About me

-- 👨🏼‍🎓 IT student in a third year of BUT Informatique
+- 👨🏼‍🎓 IT Developer at TX2 Concept
-- 📍 Orléans University, France
+- 📍 Olivet, France

 ## Technologies